eriksandstroem/SenFuNet/README.md

 Put script of how to generate the MVS depth data here for scene3d and corbs, but not much more info.

+Also make the reader aware that one needs to set the paths to the image, tof and mvs depth folders as well ast he camera matrices folder in the list .txt file.
+Mention this for the scene3d and corbs dataset.

 ## Training
 To train SenFuNet, execute the script: